theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/receive-an-idoc.md

 ---
-layout: page
 title: Receive an IDoc
 description: Receiving an IDoc
-permalink: /:collection/:path
-weight: 36
 ---

 This section shows how to receive and process a *MATMAS* IDoc.<br>
-To configure your SAP system to send *MATMAS* IDocs, see [Setting Up a Test Environment for IDocs](../documentation/idocs/prerequisites.md#set-up-a-test-environment-for-idocs).
+To configure your SAP system to send *MATMAS* IDocs, see [Set Up a Test Environment for IDocs](../documentation/idocs/prerequisites.md#set-up-a-test-environment-for-idocs).

 ### About